Gloria-21/yoga-project/README.md

 The purpose of this project is to create a yoga studio in Cambridgeshire that offers Hatta, Vinyasa yoga, and meditation.
 Providing that one of the teachers is a midwife they also offer prenatal and baby yoga.
 The studio impart possibilities for both face to face and online courses classes, making this way more accessible the practice of yoga

 ## User stories
-The end user of this project is mainly the female population as the usual majority of attendance on yoga classes is women.
+The end-user of this project is mainly the female population as the usual majority of attendance on yoga classes is women.
 Also, we have to bear in mind the prenatal and baby yoga classes are going to bring mums to be and mums to the classes, so it is expected that the scope of women attending the studio will be in the range of 20 to 50 years old.

-The end user wants information about the services that Yoga Project has to offer
+The end-user wants information about the services that Yoga Project has to offer

-* The user wants to know a what time the classes are
+* The user wants to know what time the classes are
 * Which type of yoga can she enjoys
 * Which kind of education the teachers have
 * How expensive the services are going to be